-Amazon's Seller-Fulfilled Prime orders can be fulfilled through ShipStation using our premium integration with the Amazon Buy Shipping API.
+Amazon's Seller-Fulfilled Prime orders can be fulfilled through ShipStation using our premium integration with Amazon Shipping.
 If you would like to fulfill these shipments through ShipStation, reach out to our support team.
 Once we determine if you are a good fit for this option, we can enable it to work through ShipStation.

-Once enabled, you will have the ability to ship using your available Amazon Shipping services for your Seller-Fulfilled Prime orders right away.
-There is no setup that you'll have to do within ShipStation.
-ShipStation takes care of all that for you.
+You will be able to select any available Amazon Shipping services for your Seller-Fulfilled Prime orders right away.
+There is no additional setup that you'll have to do within ShipStation.
+ShipStation takes care of all that for you!

-A few things to be aware of when using the Amazon Buy Shipping API:
+A few things to be aware of when using the Amazon Shipping carrier:

-- If Amazon determines the service you selected will not guarantee the shipment will arrive in the required time frame, the API will return an alert and prevent you from creating the label for that order.
+- If Amazon determines the selected service will not guarantee the shipment's arrival in the required time frame, Amazon will return an alert and prevent you from creating the label for that order.
 In these cases, you will need to select a faster service.

-- End of Day forms (aka: shipping manifests) are not currently supported in ShipStation for shipments created through the Amazon Carrier.
-The Amazon Carrier will display in Shipments > End of Day, but cannot be closed or printed.
+- End of Day forms (aka: shipping manifests) are not currently supported in ShipStation for shipments created with Amazon Shipping services.
+These shipments will display in Shipments > End of Day, but cannot be closed or printed.